-Do you find yourself reaching for a snack when:
+Do you find yourself reaching for a snack when you are:

-- Or do other feelings send you straight to the cookie jar?
+Or do other feelings send you (often without realizing it) straight to the cookie jar?

 Consider these steps for taking charge of emotional eating or stress eating.